GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/embedding/aot.rst

 Ahead of time compilation and C++ operation bindings
 ====================================================

-For optimal performance and seamless integration, daScript is capable of ahead of time compilation, i.e. producing C++ files, which are semantically equivalent to simulated daScript nodes.
+For optimal performance and seamless integration, Daslang is capable of ahead of time compilation, i.e. producing C++ files, which are semantically equivalent to simulated Daslang nodes.

 The output C++ is designed to be to some extent human readable.

-For the most part, daScript produces AOT automatically, but some integration effort may be required for custom types.
+For the most part, Daslang produces AOT automatically, but some integration effort may be required for custom types.
 Plus, certain performance optimizations can be achieved with additional integration effort.

-daScript AOT integration is done on the AST expression tree level, and not on the simulation node level.
+Daslang AOT integration is done on the AST expression tree level, and not on the simulation node level.

 ---------
 das_index